How Julius Caesar Crossed the Rubicon and Took Ariminum: Part I

 Geography

-Ariminum is 50 km from Ravenna, while the Rubicon[5] is just 18 kilometres from Ariminum.
-The journey from Ravenna to the Rubicon might require two hours at good speed on horseback, or a good six hours at a forced marching pace.
-From the Rubicon to Ariminum would take about an hour on horseback, or three hours for infantry at a forced march.
+Ariminum is 50 km from Ravenna, while the Rubicon[4] is just 18 kilometres from Ariminum.
+The journey from Ravenna to the Rubicon might require two hours at good speed on horseback, or a good six hours at a rapid marching pace.
+From the Rubicon to Ariminum would take about an hour on horseback, or three hours for infantry.

 Caesar had the benefit of surprise.
 Nobody expected him to move so precipitately, having with him only one of the ten legions under his command, plus 300 cavalry.

 The legion was the Legio XIII raised by Caesar in Cisalpine Gaul in 57 BC.
 It had since fought under him in Gaul almost continuously.
-Plutarch and Appian say the infantry numbered 5,000; Orosius (after Livy) has five cohorts implying some 2,500 men.
-The latter figure sounds realistic for the total strength of a legion depleted after years of hard fighting; the Romans lacked effective arrangements for replacing battle casualties.[6]
+Plutarch and Appian say the infantry numbered 5,000; Velleius Paterculus mentions a single legion; Orosius (after Livy) has five cohorts implying some 2,500 men.
+The latter figure sounds realistic for the total strength of a legion depleted after years of hard fighting; the Romans lacked effective arrangements for replacing battle casualties.[5]

 By contrast the figure of 5,000 sounds like a round-number reference to the full nominal strength of a legion.